 The Life Insurance Decision

 Although it shouldn’t be such a difficult decision, many people struggle over whether or not they should take out a life insurance policy.
-We’d all like to think that we’ll never have a need for life insurance, that we’ll live to see our children grow old and that they’ll never have to worry about a future without us.
-While many of us will undoubtedly live to a very old age, not having some type of life insurance policy is putting your family’s future at risk.
-So why do families still struggle with the life insurance decision?
-Typically it’s because people feel like they simply cannot invest that type of money for life insurance, especially when there’s a good chance they’ll never even need it.
-Sure, seeing part of your paycheck go towards yet another form of insurance each month can sting a bit, but aren’t you better off knowing you’ve protected your family’s future?
-If you’re still struggling with the life insurance decision, read about some of these important reasons why you need life insurance.
+We’d all like to think that we’ll never have a need for it, that we’ll live to see our children grow old and that they’ll never have to worry about a future without us.
+While many of us will undoubtedly live to a very old age, not having some type of policy is putting your family’s future at risk.
+So why do families still struggle with the decision?
+Typically it’s because people feel like they simply cannot invest that type of money, especially when there’s a good chance they’ll never even need it.
+Sure, seeing part of your paycheck go towards yet another form of coverage each month can sting a bit, but aren’t you better off knowing you’ve protected your family’s future?
+If you’re still struggling with the decision, read about some of these important reasons why you need a solid plan.

 Why You Should get Life Insurance

-- One of the most important reasons to consider buying life insurance is for the immediate future of your family.
+• One of the most important reasons to consider buying a policy is for the immediate future of your family.
 Are you the main provider of income in your family?
 How can they be reasonably expected to replace your income?
-Even if you’re a stay-at-home parent, you should still consider a life insurance policy.
+Even if you’re a stay-at-home parent, you should still consider a plan.
 Without you, who will be responsible for taking care of the children or caring for the household?
-These short term concerns are best addressed with a good life insurance policy.
+These short term concerns are best addressed with a good plan.

-- Finally, even if you don’t have children or much family relying on your income, its nice to have even a little life insurance to cover burial and funeral costs after you death.
+• Finally, even if you don’t have children or much family relying on your income, its nice to have even a little protection to cover burial and funeral costs after you death.
 Even the most modest funeral and burial services can cost over $2,000.